aidmax/terraform-gcp-k8s/README.md

 * [Python3](https://www.python.org/downloads/)

 #### Environment variables
 In order to handle credentials it is convenient to use some file with exports. [ direnv ](https://direnv.net) utility can help to automate loading the environment variables when you chdir into some folder, [here is an example](envrc_example).
 Create *.envrc* file and adjust it according to your needs beforehand.
 Just do not forget to add the exclusion to [.gitignore](.gitignore) file.
-The .envcr file should consist of the following:
+The .envcr file should contain the following:
 ```bash
 export TF_ADMIN="your_project_name"
 export TF_CREDS="$HOME/your_service_account_filename.json"